JamesJackaman/StructurePreservingIterativeSolvers/README.md

 # Structure preserving iterative linear solvers

-**This repository is a suppliment to  _JackamanMaclachlan2022_, and contains a conservative GMRES implementation in addition to experiments for various constrained linear systems.**
+**This repository is a suppliment to _“Preconditioned Krylov solvers for structure-preserving discretisations” by Jackaman and Maclachlan_, and contains a conservative GMRES implementation in addition to experiments for various constrained linear systems.**

 ## Installation